-a) Test 1: The evaluator initiates an interactive local session with the TOE.
-The evaluator then follows the guidance documentation to exit or log off the session and observes that the session has been terminated.

-b) Test 2: The evaluator initiates an interactive remote session with the TOE.
-The evaluator then follows the guidance documentation to exit or log off the session and observes that the session has been terminated.

-Test 1: The evaluator performed a logout for each interactive console session by typing "exit" after a successful authentication attempt.
+- a) Test 1: The evaluator initiates an interactive local session with the TOE.
+The evaluator then follows the guidance documentation to exit or log off the session and observes that the session has been terminated. - b) Test 2: The evaluator initiates an interactive remote session with the TOE.
+The evaluator then follows the guidance documentation to exit or log off the session and observes that the session has been terminated. - Test 1: The evaluator logged in to the local console and then typed in the command 'exit'.
+The evaluator observed that the session ended and a login prompt was presented. - Test 2: The evaluator repeated this test using an SSH connection and observed that the session ended and the SSH connections was terminated.

-Test 2: The evaluator performed a logout for each remote interactive session by typing "exit" after a successful authentication attempt.

-2.6.3 TSF-INITIATED SESSION LOCKING (NDCPP22e:FTA_SSL_EXT.1)
+2.6.3 TSF-INITIATED SESSION LOCKING (NDCPP22E:FTA_SSL_EXT.1)

-2.6.3.1 NDcPP22e:FTA_SSL_EXT.1.1
+2.6.3.1 NDcPP22E:FTA_SSL_EXT.1.1